Can’t decide between pizza and burgers? Pizza burgers are the answer!

 What should I serve with pizza burgers?

-Given the mozzarella cheese and pizza sauce, these burgers definitely lean Italian, so pair them with some of our classic vegetable Italian side dishes, such as white beans and spinach, Italian mushrooms or two-bean tomato bake.
+Given the mozzarella cheese and pizza sauce, these burgers definitely lean Italian.
+Pair them with our classic veggie Italian side dishes, such as white beans and spinach, Italian mushrooms or two-bean tomato bake.
+A nice, crisp, vinegary side salad would also work, breaking up some of the salty richness with a clean, zippy flavor.

 Ingredients